Empower Your Practice

 The vast majority of claim rejections stem from a handful of recurring issues.
 By identifying these patterns, practices can implement targeted checks within their workflow to close the loopholes that lead to revenue loss.
 Implementing a medical coding errors checklist within your software workflow can significantly reduce these incidents.

-The following table outlines five of the most prevalent errors encountered in UK private practices and details how modern PMS technology addresses them:
+The following table outlines the most prevalent errors encountered in medical practices and details how modern PMS technology addresses them:

 The Role of Coding Accuracy